 I teach creative writing in a variety of capacities but regularly lead workshops and seminars around the country.
 Previous venues have included the Taos Summer Writer’s Conference, the Key West Literary Seminar, the James River Writers Conference and WriterHouse.
-In 20016, I have confirmed YA workshops at the Noepe Center for Creative Arts and The Writing Barn.
 Please visit my events page for details on upcoming appearances.

 For the past few years, I have been a member of the University of Nebraska low-residency MFA Writing Program faculty, and I also teach creative writing at the University of Virginia, James Madison University and Goochland County High School via the dual-enrollment program through JMU.

 In addition to the novel writing workshops I teach and the academic programs I work with, I am available for private manuscript consultations and one-on-one mentoring, for select manuscripts and writers.
 Most of my clients find me via word of mouth or through conferences or writing residencies.
 The students I work with have enrolled in writing workshops or classes at various schools or organizations and are looking for one-on-one consultation and mentoring to compliment and supplement the classroom environment.
 I offer a wide-range of services and am happy to design a program based on your needs -- I have worked with writers who are just starting out and are interested in receiving writing prompts and reading assignments, and I have also worked with published authors who hire me to edit their manuscripts before submitting them to their agent or editor.
 If you would like more information about working with me privately, please get in touch!